 - What will be the environmental benefits of achieving your goals?
-Does this work build on any past environmental work, e.g., a brownfields assessment or cleanup?
+Does this work build on any past environmental work or local planning efforts (e.g., a brownfields assessment or cleanup)?

 - What other partners will be involved in planning and implementing your action plan, such as public agencies and institutions, nongovernmental organizations, foundations, businesses, agricultural producers, and residents?
 Will elected officials be supportive?